 For the past 20 years I have worked as a teacher, Early Years advisory teacher and Forest school leader.
 During this time I have studied extensively about the importance of emotional well being and brain development in young children.

 I regularly run training days across Bristol, Bath and Wiltshire for nursery practitioners, helping them understand the impact they have on children’s well being and how they can support them.

-When working with children, I incorporate fun creative activities from painting on large canvases to building fires together.
+When working with children I often incorporate fun creative activities from playing with gloop, painting on canvases to building fires together.
 This helps build their confidence and self esteem while relaxing into the creative process.
 This often allows the space for them to express any worries, anxiety or stress which they may be feeling, we can then gently work together where I will introduce a variety of breathing and mindful techniques.

-When we pay attention to their breath and breath deeply, we move out of our ‘ sympathetic nervous system ( fight or flight) and move into our parasympathetic nervous system ( relaxation, restoration and receptivity).
+When I encourage them to pay attention to their breath and breathe slowly and gently they move out of their ‘ sympathetic nervous system ( fight or flight) and move into their parasympathetic nervous system ( relaxation, restoration and receptivity).
 This branch of the nervous system induces calm and relaxation and sends signals through the body and brain that all is well and safe.
-In a place of calm children are more able to access and strengthen areas of their brain which helps them understand and manage their emotions.
+In a place of calm they are more able to access and strengthen areas of their brain which helps them understand and manage their emotions, stress and anxiety.

 Teenagers have an unseen amount of pressure on them these days and there is a significant increase of young people suffering from anxiety and depression.
 I hold a safe and nurturing space for emotions to be expressed and worked through.
-Incorporating creative activities, deep relaxation and learning specific breathing techniques into the sessions gives them time to fully relax and switch off from the outside world which can be hugely beneficial.
+I gently guide them through specific breathing techniques and into a session which gives them time to fully relax, switch off from the outside world and find a sense of peace within.

 Every young person is unique so I tailor the sessions to each individual need.